-Students who complete the various core and optional units successfully will have obtained a comprehensive understanding of conference interpreting and translation and assimilated the principles and techniques of the professional activities involved, with a view to applying these in practice as described below.
+Students who complete the various core and optional units successfully will have obtained a comprehensive understanding of a variety of language-related fields and assimilated the principles and techniques of the professional activities involved, with a view to applying these in practice as described below.

 To this end, throughout the taught programme, the teaching, learning and assessment methods are based entirely on realistic professional scenarios.
-Theory IS consistently integrated with practice to ensure that students understand the rationale for what they are doing.
+Theory is consistently integrated with practice to ensure that students understand the rationale for what they are doing.

 Students who have followed the various extra-curricular units should be able to demonstrate a sound understanding of the relevant topics in their translation and interpreting activities.
 These units are delivered through a combination of lectures and seminars, and are not assessed.
-As indicated above, they are designed to inform and underpin students' work in the other elements of the programme and processes involved in some particular aspect of professional work which they have explored in an original way.
-Intellectual Skills: Postgraduate Diploma Students who complete the various core and optional units successfully will be able to deal with a range of complex linguistic issues both systematically and creatively.
-The most important intellectual skills developed in the programme are: (a) the sophisticated mental and analytical processes required for successful spokenlanguage activities such as interpreting; (b) the ability to make the kind of linguistic judgements that will produce a satisfactory end product for the client in terms of a completely accurate and coherent translation.
+As indicated above, they are designed to inform and underpin students' work in the other elements of the programme MA In addition to the above, students are expected to use their dissertation/project to demonstrate that they have acquired a comprehensive understanding of the issues and processes involved in some particular aspect of professional work which they have explored in an original way. ➤ Intellectual Skills: Postgraduate Diploma Students who complete the various core and optional units successfully will be able to deal with a range of complex linguistic issues both systematically and creatively.
+Students will be able to demonstrate self-direction and originality in tackling and solving problems.
+The most important intellectual skills developed in the programme are: (a) the ability to make the kind of linguistic judgements that will produce a satisfactory end product for the client in terms of a completely accurate and coherent English text; (b) the sophisticated mental and analytical processes required for successful spokenlanguage activities such as interpreting and précis writing.
 These skills are developed gradually through classwork, practice and constructive feedback, and can be deployed when performance is assessed, as described below.
+Students will continue to advance their knowledge and understanding, and to develop new skills to a high level.
 MA In addition to the above, the dissertation/project requires students to analyse various key Issues confronting the professional linguist within a clear theoretical framework.
 In doing so, they will acquire and demonstrate further insights into professional practice at the highest level.
 Professional Practical Skills: Postgraduate Diploma Students who complete the various core and optional units successfully will have developed a number of new practical skills in highly specialised areas that provide them with the expertise required for professional work.
 The programme is chiefly geared to developing practical, professional skills in the two main disciplines it covers.
-By taking part in realistic teaching and learning scenarios such as simulated conferences, a wide range of role-play interviews and team translation assignments, students are equipped to cope with actual working conditions and therefore able to demonstrate more effectively the techniques they have been taught.
-Hence students are expected to be able to apply the knowledge, understanding and intellectual skills they have acquired to produce satisfactory translations in their target language and adequate interpretations of extended speeches and dialogues.
+By taking part in realistic teaching and learning scenarios such as team translations and editing assignments, a wide range of roleplay interviews, and simulated conferences at which they act as précis writers, students are equipped to cope with actual working conditions and therefore able to demonstrate more effectively the techniques they have been taught.

+Hence students are expected to be able to apply the knowledge, understanding and intellectual skills they have acquired to produce satisfactory translations and other finished texts in their target language and adequate interpretations of extended dialogues.
 The key factor in assessment is the usability of the translation, finished text or interpreting performance.
-Detailed marking guidelines have been drawn up for both text- and speech-based activities, with bands of marks to which definitions of performance are attached.
+Detailed marking guidelines have been drawn up for both textand speech-based activities, with bands of marks to which definitions of performance are attached.
 These are included in the Programme Handbook.